Canon R3 Review

 |Native ISO:||100 - 102,400|

 (150 x 143 x 87 mm)

 Canon EOS R3 Preview -- First Impressions

 by William Brawley

-Great news, Canon fans!
-An all-new EOS R-series camera is on the horizon, with Canon announcing the development of the new EOS R3 full-frame camera.
-The upcoming R3 will be Canon's fifth full-frame R-series mirrorless camera and will sit above the EOS R5 as Canon's most high-performance, most high-end R-series camera to date.
+At long last, after being teased a couple of times with a pair of development announcements, the full details of Canon's upcoming EOS R3 professional mirrorless camera are here!
+The upcoming R3 will be Canon's fifth full-frame R-series mirrorless camera and will sit above the EOS R5 as Canon's most high-performance, high-end R-series camera to date.
 However, despite its high-tier status among Canon's camera lineup, the company states that it's not technically their "flagship" camera.
 The 1D X Mark III (or the 1D X-series in general) reigns supreme as Canon's top-tier EOS camera for now.
 The new EOS R3, therefore, sits between the R5 and the 1D X series, but it will still serve as the top-of-the-line R-series camera.

-- All-new Canon-developed, full-frame stacked BSI CMOS sensor
+- All-new Canon-developed, full-frame 24.1MP stacked BSI CMOS sensor

-- Up to 30fps burst shooting with electronic shutter
+- Up to 30fps burst shooting with electronic shutter; 12fps with mech. shutter

 - Dual Pixel CMOS AF with Deep Learning-based eye- and body-detection AF